portainer/portainer-docs/docs/source/faq.rst

 How can I expose the Docker API over TCP so that Portainer can communicate with my environment?
 ===============================================================================================

-Portainer strongly recommend to deploy Portainer using our agent enabled deployment due to the risk involved with exposing the Dokcer API.
+Portainer strongly recommend to deploy Portainer using our agent enabled deployment due to the risk involved with exposing the Docker API.
 If for whatever reason it is not possible to configure Portainer with the Agent, you can configure Portainer to communicate with the Docker API over the network (usually on TCP 2375, 2376 with TLS).
 Refer to `Daemon socket option <https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-socket-option>`_ in the Docker Reference and to Docker Engine on Windows.

 How can I set up Portainer on Windows Server 2016?
 ==================================================